triberians/api-documentation/source/includes/users.md

 }
 ```

 This endpoint deletes a specific user.
+Admins and moderators of the community can delete any users.
+The authenticated user can delete their users account if the setting is enabled in admin panel.

 ### HTTP Request